google/draco/maya/README.md

 * Support .drc format: TRIANGULAR MESH  (no POINT CLOUD)
 * Import .drc file into Maya by Import menu
 * Import .drc file into Maya by Drag & Drop
+* Export from Maya into .drc file by Export Selection menu

 With the following contraints:
 * Import attributes limited to: Vertices, Normals and Uvs